PHIL 171 Introduction to Philosophy

 PHIL 481 Seminar in Philosophy

 Students will complete a major research project in Philosophy that demonstrates the ability to formulate a thesis, use scholarly methods, evaluate primary sources and come to reasonable conclusions.
 The honours thesis is a six credit hour course.
-Prerequisite: Open only to students in their final year of an honours program in Philosophy.
+Prerequisite: Prerequisites: PHIL 171, 201, and 370.
+Open only to students in their final year of an honours program in Philosophy.